MichaelDrogalis/hiccup-pipeline/README.md

     [:body]))
 ```

-If your CSS or JS files are in another direction:
+If your CSS or JS files are in another directory:

 ```clojure
 (defn index []